textileio/community/docs/tutorials/hub/user-buckets.md

 ## Initialize Buckets

 In your app, there are two items you will regularly use when building on Buckets.
-The first is the [Buckets class](https://textileio.github.io/js-hub/docs/hub.buckets) object where you will initialize a new session for your user and call various bucket methods.
+The first is the [Buckets class](https://textileio.github.io/js-hub/docs/hub.buckets) object where you will initialize a API client for your user and call bucket methods.
 The second is the `key` of any bucket you want to interact with regularly, since you will need to tell the API which Bucket you are acting on.

 So, to get started in our app, we are going to do three things at once.